mild-blue/txmatching/README.md

 Logger configuration is located in the `logging_config.py`.
 All filters, handlers and formatters are configured there.
-You can interact with some of them through environment variables in .env, for example you can disable colorful output in terminal, datetime and logger debug mode.
+You can interact with some of them through environment variables in .env, for example you can disable colorful output in terminal, sql duration and logger debug mode.
-Environment variables are activated in Makefile before running.
+One of the most important options is `PRODUCTION_LOGGER` which activates the json formatter.
+It's really useful to log this way during production, because we can easily filter all logs in real time.</br>
+P.S.
+Timezone in the logs is UTC+00:00.
 #### 4. Logger while testing
 While testing we disable logs to a certain level, which is configurable in .env.
 Because of this design choice, you aren't able to use `assertLogs` in unittests.